Shield01/Shield01/README.md

 - 💡 Fun fact: I could be the MC of your party
 - 🤓 Interests: Interested in open-source projects, hackathons, and mid-senior-level software engineering opportunities.
 - 📚 Learning: Currently learning Solidity
-- 💼 Job interests: Software Engineer(Backend).
+- 💼 Job interests: Software Engineer.
 <!--- - 💼 Resume: [My Resume](https://docs.google.com/document/d/1JSPYI_2ly4IA86v2ezextGg3LxdleBIItvcTNe2S9xk/edit?usp=sharing) --->

 **👥 Send me a message if you'd like to connect, I know a little about a number of things so I can hold a decent conversation.**